21. Antiderivatives, Areas and the FTC

 So the equation \(\dfrac{dx}{dt}=v(t)\) together with the initial condition \(x(t_0)=x_0\) is an example of an initial value problem.
 So is \(\dfrac{dv}{dt}=a(t)\) together with the initial condition \(v(t_0)=v_0\).

-The example and exercise on the previous page were examples of solving an initial value problem.
+The examples and exercises on the previous three pages were examples of solving an initial value problem.
 Here is another exercise with two equations and two initial conditions.
+This time the constants of integration are not just the initial conditions.

 A rocket is fired straight up.
 At time \(t=0\,\text{sec}\), it starts from a platform which is \(y(0)=10\,\text{m}\) above the ground with no initial velocity, \(v(0)=0\,\dfrac{\text{m}}{\text{sec}}\).
 If its acceleration is \(a(t)=100 e^{-t}\,\dfrac{\text{m}}{\text{sec}^2}\), find its height at \(t=60\,\text{sec}\).